 Consumer Behavior and Marketing Management

-A sound understanding of consumer behavior is the cornerstone of all marketing man- agement activities.
-Marketing management is deﬁned as the process of setting market- ing goals for an organization, considering internal resources and market opportunities, planning and executing activities to meet these goals, and then measuring progress toward their achievement.
+A sound understanding of consumer behavior is the cornerstone of all marketing management activities.
+Marketing management is deﬁned as the process of setting marketing goals for an organization, considering internal resources and market opportunities, planning and executing activities to meet these goals, and then measuring progress toward their achievement.
 The process of marketing management should be “ongoing and repetitive (as within a planning cycle) so that the organization can continuously respond to internal and external changes that create new problems and opportunities” (Marketing Dictionary, 2017a).